slipperypenguin/igloo/README.md

 ---

 ## 💻&nbsp; Kubernetes
 My Kubernetes cluster is deployed with [Talos](https://www.talos.dev).
-This is a semi-hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server with ZFS for NFS/SMB shares, bulk file storage and backups.
+This is a semi-hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate NAS server for NFS/SMB shares, bulk file storage and backups.

 ### Core Components